On the parameterized complexity of Compact Set Packing: Introduction

 \subsection{Overview of Techniques}

-In this section, we sketch the proof of the main results.
-To prove the hardness part of our Theorem~\ref{thm:dich}, we present a reduction from \sgi, which asks, given a graph $G$ on $n$ vertices and another graph $H$ with $k$ edges, if there is a subgraph of $G$ isomorphic (not necessarily induced) to $H$, with parameter $k$.
+In this section we sketch the main ideas of our hardness proof of Theorem~\ref{thm:dich}.
+To this end, we present a reduction from \sgi, which asks, given a graph $G$ on $n$ vertices and another graph $H$ with $k$ edges, if there is a subgraph of $G$ isomorphic (not necessarily induced) to $H$, with parameter $k$.
 The reduction produces an instance $\iset = (\uset,\ssset,r)$ of \psp in \fpt time such that $r = \Theta(k)$ and $|\uset| = \Theta(r \log |\ssset|)$.
 We remark that the classical reduction given in \cite{Downey:2012:PC:2464827} also has parameter $r = \Theta(k)$, but $|\uset|$ is linear in the size of $G$, which is the size of $|\ssset|$.
-Below, we present a reduction that is, in fact, incorrect but illustrates some of the main ideas.
+Below we present a reduction that constructs a compact instance, but falls short in achieving its goal.
+However, it illustrates some of the main ideas that form the basis of the actual hardness proof.
+This failed attempt also highlights the crucial properties of the gadget that are necessary for the correct reduction.